-This chapter establishes a Construction Excise Tax to provide funding for regional and local planning that is required to make land ready for development after its inclusion in the Urban Growth Boundary.
+This chapter establishes a Construction Excise Tax to provide funding for regional and local planning that is required to make land ready for development or redevelopment.
+[Ord.
+No. 06-1115, Sec.
+1, Ord.
+No. 18-1425.]

 As used in this chapter: